 Regulatory and Safety Compliance

-Phase 1: Micro-Architected Mold Design
+Phase 1: Micro-Precision Mold Design

-Manufacturers utilize advanced machining and mold flow simulation to build high-precision molds to ensure molten plastic will flow smoothly into every tiny area of the tool.
+Utilize advanced machining and mold flow simulation to build high-precision molds to ensure molten plastic will flow smoothly into every tiny area of the tool.

 Micro-Cavity Architecture